 This material has been prepared by Lewis Roca Rothgerber Christie LLP for informational purposes only and is not legal advice.
 Specific issues dealing with COVID-19 are fluid and this alert is intended to provide information as it is currently available.
 Readers should not act upon any information without seeking professional legal advice.
 Any communication you may have with a Lewis Roca Rothgerber Christie LLP attorney, through this announcement or otherwise, should not be understood by you to be attorney-client communication unless and until you and the firm agree to enter into an attorney-client relationship.

-Tags: Corporate, COVID-19 Rapid Response Team, Tax- Of Counsel
+Tags: Corporate, COVID-19 Rapid Response Team, Tax- Partner

-Karen Lowell is of counsel in Lewis Roca’s Business Transactions and Tax practice groups, advising clients on a variety of business and tax planning matters.
+Karen Lowell is a partner in Lewis Roca’s Business Transactions and Tax practice groups, advising clients on a variety of business and tax planning matters.

 With a proven background in resolving business tax disputes, Karen guides clients on sales, use, and property tax matters ...